eduardz1/Master-Thesis/chapters/implementation.typ

 }

-= Contributions to the HAWEN Software
+= Contributions to the HAWEN Software <contributions-to-hawen>

-// This is a generic title.
-Replace it with an actual title that describes the context of the work.

-// Give a concrete discussion of how the proposed solution was (or could be) implemented or evaluated.

 In this section there will be detailed the practical contributions that where done as part of this work.
 Each contribution is mostly independent from each other and can be analyzed independently.

-- @preliminary-work will talk about some preliminary work that has ben done to streamline the process and simplify the following contributions.
+- Some preliminary work has been done to streamline the following contributions, these include changes to the build process, unit testing and others.
+This work is detailed in @preliminary-work.

-- @replacing-mumps will talk about the challenges required to add a @GPU accelerated sparse solvers as an alternative to the currently used one, @MUMPS.
+- Using a @GPU accelerated sparse solver as an alternative to the current one might be an area of improvement.
+In @replacing-mumps we will present some of the challenges faced in doing so.

-- @acc-mat-creation will cover the work related to the acceleration of the matrix creation.

-// Talk about the fact that I'm trying to make it portable and use do concurrent instead of raw CUDA and compare the perfomance of different compilers
+- As we have discussed, the construction of the matrix $cal(A)$ for the linear @HDG system is one of the most compute intensive sections of @HAWEN. @acc-mat-creation will cover various approaches for accelerating this process.

 == Preliminary Work <preliminary-work>

 Tackling some general problems in a code base before starting with the core of the work is useful to acquire familiarity with the codebase.
 At the same time, some of the solutions presented in this section enable a more streamlined contribution process for other changes more directly related to the parallelization work.